 OPTIONS:

-n Solve for n lowest eigenvalues.
+Solve for lowest eigenvalues.

 RECOMMENDATION: